-FOR MORE INFORMATION OR ASSISTANCE WITH PLACEMENT INTO APPROPRIATE COURSE-LEVEL, CONTACT THE MODERN LANGUAGES DEPARTMENT IN MAWHINNEY HALL, ROOM M308, (315) 498-2305.
+FOR MORE INFORMATION OR ASSISTANCE WITH PLACEMENT INFO APPROPRIATE COURSE-LEVEL, CONTACT THE MODERN LANGUAGES DEPARTMENT IN MAINTHINEY HALL, ROOM MIDE, (315) 468-2305.

-ITA 101 Elementary Italian I (3) This learner-centered course is designed for students with little or no previous knowledge of Italian.
+ITA 101 Elementary Italian I (3) This learnercentered course is designed for students with little or no previous knowledge of Italian.
 Students acquire basic grammatical and lexical skills that will enable them to communicate in routine social or professional situations within an authentic cultural context.
-Upon successful completion of ITA 101, students may enroll in ITA 102.
+Upon successful completion of ITA 101, students may encoll in ITA 102.
 This course also fulfills the Global Awareness requirement at Onondaga.

-ITA 102 Elementary Italian II (3) This course is a sequel to Elementary Italian I. It builds upon the basic grammatical, linguistic, communicative and cultural concepts learned in ITA 101.
+ITA 102 Elementary Italian II (3) This course is a sequel to Elementary Italian I. It builds upon the hasic grammatical, linguistic, communicative and cultural concepts learned in ITA 101.
 Upon successful completion of ITA 102, students may enroll in ITA 201.
 This course also fulfills the Global Awareness requirement at Onondaga.
 Prerequisite: ITA 101, or two to three years of high school Italian, or Permission of Instructor.